marcus-hugo/pod-request-access-landing-page/README.md

 ### Continued development

-learning and practicing JavaScript and adding it to future projects.
+- Learning and practicing JavaScript and adding it to future projects.

 ### Useful resources